zhangxiaosa/trusting-trust-demo-and-defense/README.md

 ### Step2: Write a login_hacked.c program.

-This which lines are added on the basis of login.c.
+These are lines added on the basis of login.c.
 We want our malicious compiler can also do this job.

 ```c
 	}